tiagofragoso/tu-aic/README.md

 This service exposes a **REST API** using **Java Spring**.

-Middleware service that keeps control of the replication, distribution and hashing services.
+It embodies a Middleware service that controls the replication, distribution and hashing services.
 Also it provides a gateway for the IoT devices as well as the `WebUI`.

-The middleware also includes a rest endpoint to get the latest log messages.
+The middleware also includes a REST endpoint to get the latest log messages.

-Lastly, the `Image File Service` is also embedded into this component, since it uses the `Dropbox API JAVA SDK`.
+Lastly, the `Image File Service` is also embedded into this component since it uses the `Dropbox API JAVA SDK`.

 ### Metadata Service

 This service exposes a **REST API** wrapping a **MongoDB** database.

-Takes care of all the metadata for a sensing event.
+It takes care of all the metadata for a sensing event.

-Sensing events can be stored, edited, updated and deleted.
+These can be stored, edited, updated and deleted.
-For sensing events tags can also be stored, which have their own hashes so the different images can be compared.
+Tags of sensing events can be stored as well; they have their own hashes, so that different images can be compared.

-Sensing events can be retrieved with the usage of pages.
+Sensing events can be retrieved by searching (without a search string all will be returned); since there can be a lot of them, an adjustable pagination of the results is used.

 Another way to retrieve events is to use coordinates and a radius to get all events in this radius.